Skip to content

 • the trade mark is not identical or deceptively similar to a pending or registered trade mark.

 However, it is not necessarily a problem if your trade mark is similar to one in another industry.
-For example, there are trade marks for Dove chocolates as well as for Dove beauty products.
-The two trade marks are unlikely to confuse anyone, since chocolates are very different to beauty products.
+For example, trade marks for Dove chocolates can peacefully coexist alongside those for Dove beauty products.
+The two trade marks are unlikely to confuse anyone, since consumers are unlikely to think that the same trader produces both chocolates and beauty products.

-Once IP Australia approves the application, the details are published for an advertisement period of roughly five months.
-Other people can challenge your trade mark within this period.
+Once IP Australia approves the application, the details are published for an advertisement period of two months.
+Other people can oppose your trade mark application within this period on certain grounds.
 For example, on the grounds that they already have a registered trade mark very similar to yours.
-If no one challenges, or no challenges are successful, you’ll then be granted a registered trade mark.
+If no one files an opposition, or they are unsuccessful, you will then be granted a registered trade mark, renewable every 10 years.

 Key Takeaways

-Registering a trade mark gives you a valuable tool to protect your brand.
-As your business grows, your trade mark will also increase in value, distinguishing your business in the market.
+Registering a trade mark allows you to safeguard your brand in an increasingly competitive digital market.
+As your business grows, your trade mark will also increase in value, distinguishing your business in the market and providing a valuable commercial asset.

 Register for our free webinars